stolinator/w3se/README.md

 - A more efficient way to find the Wasteland 3 save files on a given system
   - Should put common locations in the README
-- Filtering by quirk, background, and perks
-- Make Perk and Inventory screens searchable
 - Allow manually adding items/perks if not available in provided text files
-- A more efficient inventory browser (large inventories cause a noticeable app slow-down)
 - Include pre-built releases for anyone looking to test out the project!